 Asian Longhorned Beetle Quarantine Requirements

-The Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) has imposed restrictions on some plants and plant materials entering the state from areas where there are current ALB infestations: Ohio, Massachusetts, New York and South Carolina.
+The quarantine applies to certain counties of Ohio, Massachusetts, New York, and South Carolina.
+All applicable counties are identified in the Code of Federal Regulations (CFR).
 Areas where ALB has been found but eradicated (Illinois and New Jersey) are not covered by the quarantine.

 Items Covered by the Quarantine